 \begin{proof}[Proof of Theorem~\ref{thm:main?}] This follows immediately by combining Theorem~\ref{thm:sepIffample} and Theorem~\ref{thm:sepIffvery}. \end{proof}

-\begin{remark} Combining Example~\ref{exa:span} with Theorem~\ref{thm:sepIffvery}, we see that $\sH$ is an ample toric vector bundle that is globally generated but not very ample, which answers the first part of Question~7.5 in \cite{HMP}.
-Moreover, modifying the proof of Proposition~\ref{pro:lowRank} by replacing some non-strict inequalities with strict inequalities, we obtain a partial converse to Lemma~\ref{lem:ample}.
-Specifically, if $\sE$ is a toric vector bundle on $\PP^d$ with rank at most $d$, then $\sE$ is ample if and only if it separates $1$-jets.
-Hence, $\sH$ also has minimal rank among all globally-generated ample toric vector bundles on $\PP^2$ that are not very ample. \end{remark}
+\begin{remark} Combining Example~\ref{exa:span} with Theorem~\ref{thm:sepIffvery}, we see that the toric vector bundle $\cH$ is globally generated and ample but not very ample, answering the first part of Question~7.5 in \cite{HMP}.
+Modifying the proof of Proposition~\ref{pro:lowRank} by replacing some non-strict inequalities with strict inequalities, we also obtain a partial converse to Lemma~\ref{lem:ample}: if $\cE$ is a toric vector bundle on $\PP^d$ with rank at most $d$, then $\cE$ is ample if and only if it separates $1$-jets.
+Hence, $\cH$ has minimal rank among all globally-generated ample toric vector bundles on $\PP^2$ that are not very ample. \end{remark}

 \begin{bibdiv} \begin{biblist}

 \bib{BDRS}{article}{ label={BDS}, author={Beltrametti, M.C.}, author={Di Rocco, S.}, author={Sommese, A.J.}, title={On generation of jets for vector bundles}, journal={Rev. Mat.
 Complut.}, volume={12}, date={1999}, number={1}, pages={27--45} }